kreeksec/cds/libs/eslint-plugin-internal/README.md

 We have encounted situations where developers accidentally forgot to descture a prop intended for a different element and it ended up passed to the wrong component via the spread props.

 At this time this rule is intended to only be used within this repo in the cds-web and cds-modile packages.
 However, after a trial period we may consider opening it up to a wider audience.

+### example-screen-default

+Ensures every Storybook file default-exports a component whose rendered output is rooted in `ExampleScreen`.
+This keeps documentation consistent and aligns with the patterns showcased in the mobile package.

+### example-screen-contains-example

+Validates that any `ExampleScreen` Storybook story ultimately renders at least one `<Example>` component.
+The rule looks through components defined in the same file to make sure examples exist even when they are encapsulated in helper components.